ramidzkh/Essentials/README.md

 1. Run `msbuild`
 2. Open a command prompt in `Essentials/bin/Debug`
 3. Run `sharpilmixins -t . -m Essentials.dll`
-4. The generated `TerrariaServer-out.exe` (or `Terraria-out.exe`) should be suitable to replace the original Terraria client or server
+4. The generated `TerrariaServer-out.exe` (or `Terraria-out.exe`) should be suitable to replace the original Terraria client or server.
+Also, copy `NBrigadier.dll` into the same folder as the executable